IRNAS/ttn-irnas-gw/the-things-conference/README.md

 <img src="/the-things-conference/img/IMG_20181003_095044.jpg"  width="425"> <img src="https://www.thethingsnetworkslovenia.org/wp-content/uploads/2018/07/The_Things_Conference_On_Tour_Logo-transparent-1024x768.png"  width="425">

-***Attention: There is a mistake on the slides from the workshop.
+:warning: ***Attention: There is a mistake on the slides from the workshop.
 On the slide 12 of the instructions the GW_RESET_PIN is set to 11 but it should be set to 22 instead.***

 # Assembly instructions for waterproof housing